 Student Application for Secretary-General Position

-One high school leader will be selected to serve as Secretary-General for the 12th Annual Teton County Model United Nations Conference.
-Partnering with the four local high schools in Jackson Hole, the Jackson-based non-profit InterConnections 21 (IC21) will coordinate organization of the conference scheduled to take place at Jackson Hole High School on November 11-13, 2018.
+One high school leader will be selected to serve as Secretary-General for the 14th Annual Teton County Model United Nations conference.
+Partnering with the four local high schools in Jackson Hole, the Jackson-based non-profit InterConnections 21 (IC21) will coordinate organization of the conference scheduled to take place at Jackson Hole High School on November 10-12, 2019.
 Applicants for this position must be enrolled in a participating school, and should be highly respected at school and in the community.

 The Teton County Model United Nations Conference Secretary General is the leader of a three student Secretariat in charge of planning and operations of the TCMUN conference.
-S/he will work together to coordinate with IC21 staff to develop and support a conference attended by 200 delegates and 25 visiting faculty, as well as staffed by 10 students, 4 TCMUN steering committee members, and numerous parent-volunteers.
+S/he will work together to coordinate with IC21 staff to develop and support a conference attended by 200 delegates and 25 visiting faculty, as well as staffed by 10 students, four TCMUN steering committee members, and numerous parent volunteers.

 - Work with IC21 and Secretariat to develop and implement operational plans